By: Cindy Najera on April 10th, 2023

 If you’re investing in new HR tools, you may need to integrate with some of this general-use software.
 That’s why it’s essential to think about your entire HR software stack before making any decisions.

 You might have started out with questions like “what’s the best ATS?” or “who is the best HRIS vendor?”

 But if you’ve read through this guide, you might see that it’s more complicated than that.
-If you want to get maximum return on investment, you’ll need to follow a rigorous selection process
+If you want to realize the full benefits of an HRIS, you’ll need to follow a rigorous selection process

 1. Define your objectives